SOUTHERN & CENTRAL ARGENTINA BIRDING TOUR: DETAILED ITINERARY

 We will also turn our attention to areas of scrubby woodland.
 Here our major targets will be two Argentine breeding endemics; Hudson’s Black Tyrant and Cinnamon Warbling Finch.
 Other specialities include the recently described, restricted-range Straneck’s (or Monte) Tyrannulet and the delightful but patchily-distributed Greater Wagtail-Tyrant.

-Other species we should encounter in the Bahia Blanca region include Turkey Vulture, Southern Lapwing, Picazuro and Spot-winged Pigeons, Eared Dove, Picui Ground Dove, the incomparable Guira Cuckoo, Burrowing and Short-eared Owls, Campo Flicker, Crested and Chimango Caracaras, American Kestrel, Monk Parakeet, Rufous Hornero, Tufted Tit-Spinetail, Pale-breasted Spinetail, Firewood-gatherer, Tufted Tit-Tyrant, White-crested and White-bellied Tyrannulets, Southern Scrub and Scarlet Flycatchers, the fantastic Spectacled Tyrant, Great Kiskadee, White-tipped Plantcutter, White-rumped Swallow, House Wren, White-banded Mockingbird, Shiny Cowbird, Rufous-collared Sparrow, Blue-and-yellow Tanager and Ringed Warbling Finch.
+Other species we should encounter in the Bahia Blanca region include Southern Lapwing, Picazuro and Spot-winged Pigeons, Eared Dove, Picui Ground Dove, the incomparable Guira Cuckoo, Burrowing Owl, Campo Flicker, Crested and Chimango Caracaras, American Kestrel, Monk Parakeet, Rufous Hornero, Tufted Tit-Spinetail, Pale-breasted Spinetail, Firewood-gatherer, Tufted Tit-Tyrant, White-crested and White-bellied Tyrannulets, Southern Scrub and Scarlet Flycatchers, the fantastic Spectacled Tyrant, Great Kiskadee, White-tipped Plantcutter, White-rumped Swallow, House Wren, White-banded Mockingbird, Shiny Cowbird, Rufous-collared Sparrow, Blue-and-yellow Tanager and Ringed Warbling Finch.

-Along the way, we will stop to look for the increasingly rare, near-endemic Yellow Cardinal as well as Pale-breasted Spinetail and the showy White Monjita.
+Along the way, we will stop to look for the increasingly rare, near-endemic Yellow Cardinal (nowadays there is only a slim chance in this area) as well as Pale-breasted Spinetail and the showy White Monjita.

 Southern & Central Argentina: Day 9 San Antonio Oeste is situated in northern Patagonia, so here we have left the vast pampas of Argentina behind and entered a cooler, windier environment.